grant-m-s/AstronomicAL/docs/source/content/tutorials/plots.rst

           line_data,
-          "x","y", # config.settings is not required here as these column names are not in reference to the main dataset plot_type="line", # we want a line drawn label_plot=False, # we don't need a legend for this data colours=False # Use default colours
+          "x","y", # config.settings is not required here as these column names are not in reference to the main dataset plot_type="line", # we want a line drawn legend=False, # we don't need a legend for this data colours=False # Use default colours
       )